zainabmelh/guide-articles/articles/Python/python-mutability-and-variable-assignments/index.md

 ---
-title: "Python Mutability and Variable Assignments"
+title: Python Mutability and Variable Assignments
-parent: "python"
 ---
 > Every object has an identity, a type and a value.
 An object's identity never changes once it has been created; you may think of it as the object's address in memory. [source](https://docs.python.org/3/reference/datamodel.html#data-model)

 Once an `object` is created, the type and identity can't be changed.
 Whether or not the object's value(s) can change after creation determines if the object is mutable (can change) or immutable (can't change).